 When water seeps down into the ground, either through the soil or out a downspout, the first part of your home that it comes in contact with is your foundation walls.
 Just like everything else, the waterproofing membranes put in when your house was first constructed break down over time, making your home newly susceptible to seepage.
 This new seepage is only exacerbated by the fact that concrete absorbs a lot of water given the opportunity.
 This water absorption actually saps the strength of the concrete, making for a weaker and more dangerous foundation for your house.

-The best and most effective way to relieve the pressure on your foundation and to stop water infiltrating is an installation our Dual Pressure Relief System.
+The best and most effective way to relieve the pressure on your foundation and to stop water infiltrating is an installation of our Dual Pressure Relief System.

 Typically, the installation process is as follows: